jemysh007/jemysh007/OS/Ubuntu.md

 # Ubuntu Commands

-This cheat sheet covers a range of useful and powerful Ubuntu commands.
+This documentation covers a range of useful and powerful Ubuntu commands.
 From system information to performance stats, file operations, networking, and package management, this is a one-stop guide to essential Ubuntu commands.

 ---